kaleidicforks/mkernel/README.md

 mkernel
 =======

+Translation of minimalist kernel to betterC mode for the D programming language.

+As you can see, a trivial amount of work is involved...

 This is a minimalist kernel which prints "`my first kernel`" on the screen and then hangs.

 * The kernel is multi-boot compliant and loads with GRUB.